heyitsjakub/NativeCode/README.md

 ## What is NativeCode?

-NativeCode is a native macOS coding IDE with a built-in AI agent that can read, edit, search, and run approved commands across your project.
-Designed for local-first coding with Apple Silicon and MLX.
+NativeCode is a native coding IDE with a built-in AI agent that can read, edit, search, and run approved commands across your project.
+It's built for local-first coding — natively on **macOS** (SwiftUI + MLX on Apple Silicon) and now on **Windows** (WinUI 3 + Ollama).
+The points below describe the macOS app; see [NativeCode for Windows](#-nativecode-for-windows--new-beta) for the Windows port.

 - 🍎 **Native SwiftUI app** — not Electron, not a web wrapper
 - ⚡ **Powered by MLX** — Apple Silicon optimized local inference
 - 🧠 **Local and remote models** — works with local Rapid-MLX models and OpenAI-compatible servers
-- 🔒 **Private by default** — your project stays on your Mac when using local models
+- 🔒 **Private by default** — your project stays on your machine when using local models
 - 📝 **Monaco editor** — familiar VS Code-style editing
 - 🛠️ **Agentic tools** — file reading, editing, search, shell commands, and visible task lists
 - 💻 **Integrated terminal** — bottom terminal panel with `Command-J`